ixu2486/memory_raid_engine/README.md

 📌 This expands potential use to **NVIDIA + Intel** hardware in addition to AMD.

+💡 Note: The `svm_core` module encapsulates the memory orchestration logic.
+By replacing the low-level API calls, the same framework can be applied to NVIDIA or Intel platforms.

 ---

 **© 2025 RetryIX AGI, Inc. All rights reserved.**